sequenceXYZ/DevOps4ML_Terraform/README.md

 # DevOps_Terraform_SFTP server

-This repository contains various scripts and configuration files necessary for setting up and managing infrastructure using Terraform and other tools.
+This repository contains scripts and configuration files necessary for setting up and managing infrastructure using Terraform.

 ## Table of Contents
 - [Getting Started](#getting-started)